bsakhanov/mod_callback_telegram/README.md

 The default field list is empty, because the need to fill it, then save.
 Supported field types: text, email, url, tel, password, textarea, select, checkbox, radio.
 Each field must have a name (for form creation) and name (the identification field in the message in the telegram).

-You can also specify a title for the message telegram, if the header is not specified, the default string of the form "Message from the website {url}".
+You can also specify a title for the message telegram, if the header is not specified, the default string of the form "Message from website {url}".

 The module supports overriding the templates of the messages sent to telegram.
 Templates are located in the /layouts folder.

-The module does not contain inline CSS and JS, but razmetka form template predstavlena in three versions: bootstrap2 (default), bootstrap3/4, uikit2, uikit3.
+The module does not contain embedded CSS and JS, but the layout of the form template is presented in three versions: bootstrap2 (default), bootstrap3/4, uikit2, uikit3.

-Message about successful sending of post or the error is displayed via the standard mechanism of system messages Joomla.
+The message about the successful sending of the post or error is displayed through the standard Joomla system messages.

 **ATTENTION!** Must be off `open_basedir` because it does not work used in the module curl.